Laser treatment offers new hope for Stroke-Related shoulder pain

 Summary

-This study looked at whether high-intensity laser therapy can reduce shoulder pain and improve movement in people who had a stroke and have weakness on one side (hemiplegia).
-Forty participants aged 50-85 with lasting shoulder pain were treated.
-The goal was to see if the laser could ease pain and help with daily activities.
+This study looked at whether high-intensity laser therapy can reduce shoulder pain and improve movement in people who have had a stroke.
+Forty participants aged 50-85 with lasting shoulder pain after a stroke received the laser treatment.
+The goal was to see if it helps with pain, daily function, and quality of life.

 Disclaimer Read more